techbusker/npm-app/README.md

 | Addons | [Bootstrap Select](https://silviomoreto.github.io/bootstrap-select), [FontAwesome](http://fontawesome.io/icons), [Real Favicon](http://realfavicongenerator.net), [jQuery](http://jquery.com), [HTML5Shiv](https://www.npmjs.com/package/html5shiv), [Humans file generator](https://www.npmjs.com/package/gulp-humans), [Robots file generator](https://www.npmjs.com/package/gulp-robots) libraries included with this boilerplate.

 ### FAQS
+---
-#### What are the steps to clone and run this boilerplate?
+#### 1. What are the steps to clone and run this boilerplate?
-Create a new directory on your machine: `mkdir ~/Desktop/my-app` Open the directory using terminal: `cd my-app`
+1. Create a new directory on your machine: `mkdir ~/Desktop/my-app`.
+2. Open the directory using terminal: `cd my-app`.
-Clone this repository: `git clone https://github.com/tpkahlon/npm-app.git .`
+3. Clone this repository: `git clone https://github.com/tpkahlon/npm-app.git .`.
-Run: `npm i`
+4. Run: `npm i`.
-#### What if I get Administrative authentication errors?
+#### 2. What if I get Administrative authentication errors?
+*Works on Mac/Linux.*
-Use the following command: `sudo chown -R $(whoami) ~/.npm` Works on Mac/Linux.
+Use the following command: `sudo chown -R $(whoami) ~/.npm`.
-#### How to remove UNCSS feature?
+#### 3. How to remove UNCSS feature?
-In the `package.json` file:
+1. In the `package.json` file:
 Please remove `uncss` from `autoprefixer` task.
 In the same file, Please remove `uncss_bootstrap` and `uncss_style` tasks.
-In the `app/pug/_layouts/default.pug` file:
+2. In the `app/pug/_layouts/default.pug` file:
 Rename location for following stylesheets: `bootstrap.min.css to bootstrap.css` and `style.min.css to style.css`.
-Go to root path of your application, Run the following command: `npm uninstall --save-dev uncss` to remove uncss plugin and dependencies.
+3. Go to root path of your application, Run the following command: `npm uninstall --save-dev uncss` to remove uncss plugin and dependencies.